 - It’s from synthetic leather and not real leather.

 - It has a large Velcro enclosure, which is not too bad, although the laces are stronger

 TITLE is a known brand in the boxing world, and their TITLE Gel World Bag Gloves are excellent for heavy-hitting.
 Its genuine leather make-up is enticing to those who want authentic materials.
 It’s also comfortable to wear because of a special hand compartment that’s cooling and dry.

 - Exceptional impact resistance, shock absorption, and a custom form fit.
 The gel lining helps to minimize knuckle soreness.

 - 100% pure cowhide leather, meaning it is exceptionally durable and increases longevity.

 - A cool, dry compartment inside the gloves allows the hands to feel more comfortable and continue training for extended periods.

-- A world-renowned brand that provides long-lasting equipment and popular with boxers.
+- A world-renowned brand that provides long-lasting equipment and is popular with boxers.

 - The size may run small, with complaints regarding sizing in general.

 - It can be too heavy for beginners.